guard/listen/README.md

 :latency => 0.5                                # Set the delay (**in seconds**) between checking for changes
                                                # default: 0.1 sec (1.0 sec for polling)

+:relative_paths => true                        # Enable the use of relative paths in the callback.
+                                               # default: false

 :force_polling => true                         # Force the use of the polling adapter
                                                # default: none